 Alessandro Vannini is a biochemist.
-He heads the Centre for Structural Biology after almost 8 years as a Principal Investigatori and Deputy Head of Division at the Institute of Cancer Research in London.
+He heads the Centre for Structural Biology after almost 8 years as a Principal Investigator and Deputy Head of Division at the Institute of Cancer Research in London.

-Alessandro is a already operational in Milan at Palazzo Italia, working to develop the Centre for Structural Biology.
-His laboratory will focus on structural and functional analisys of large macromolecular complexes assembling around RNA Pol III loci and that play a role in gene expression and structural organization of the eukaryotic genome.
+His laboratory focuses on structural and functional analisys of large macromolecular complexes assembling around RNA Pol III loci and that play a role in gene expression and structural organization of the eukaryotic genome.
 These mechanisms are often deregulated in human diseases, such as cancer and congenital neurodegenerative diseases.

 The spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has fueled the COVID-19 pandemic with its enduring medical and socioeconomic challenges because of subsequent waves and long-term consequences of great concern.
 Here, we chart the molecular basis of COVID-19 pathogenesis by analyzing patients’ immune responses at single-cell resolution across disease course and severity.
 This […]

 11/2022 - Nature Structural & Molecular Biology